danibyay/python-sample-vscode-flask-tutorial/README.md

 * This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 * For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or
 * Contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Added dependencies

+> pip install flask-wtf

+> pip install flask-sqlalchemy

+> pip install flask-migrate

+## To run the development server

+> export FLASK_APP=startup.py

+> flask run

+## To use Flask-Migrate

+Only the first time.
+> flask db init

+Generate migration script.
+the -m message is optional.
+> flask db migrate -m "users table"

+Apply changes in the database
+> flask db upgrade

+After updating the database uri, runupgrade again, so the database will be created in the remote server.